HAMPTON FALLS, NEW HAMPSHIRE LIBERTY TREE MEMORIAL

 The Liberty Elms will be planted on town roads and in residents' yards.
 The town improvement

 committee will assist any resident with planting elms.
-"We need as many
+"We need as many residents that are interested

 to get involved, " said Larry Smith, another organizer of the project.
 "If residents know of any space